As COP26 Ends We Celebrate Research on Renewable Energy and Net-Zero Carbon Economy by Qubit Founder Professor David B. Layzell

 Anthropogenic energy and carbon flows through Canada’s agri-food system: Reframing climate change solutions.
 Adekunbi B. Adetona & David B. Layzell Anthropocene Vol 27, Sep 2019 https://doi.org/10.1016/j.ancene.2019.100213

 This study compiled data on energy and carbon flows through Canada’s agri-food systems, and compared it with similar flows through the nation’s system for crude oil recovery and refining of petroleum products (RPP).
-Over the 2010 to 2013 period, total photosynthesis-derived carbon flow in the agri-food system were almost identical to that for crude oil/RPP system.
-However, only 14% of the agri-food carbon ended up as food, fuels or other useful end products, compared to 91% of the energy and carbon in the crude oil/RPP system.
+Over the 2010 to 2013 period, total photosynthesis-derived carbon flow in the agri-food system was almost identical to that of the crude oil/RPP system.
+However, only 14% of the agri-food carbon ended up as food, fuels, or other useful end products, compared to 91% of the energy and carbon in the crude oil/RPP system.
 The study highlights the need to develop strategies to better utilize the residual energy and carbon that is considered waste in the existing agri-food system.
 Success in doing so could make a valuable contribution in reducing the greenhouse gas emissions from the agri-food system.

 Other Qubit Staff Involved in Climate and Food Security Research